A Girls Guide to Cars

 The Connected Family Hub Helps You Get It All Done

 Car buyers in 2021 need—and expect—their ride to be tech-forward.
 One of the things that impressed me about the Rogue is the ease of connecting without cords.
 It has wireless Apple CarPlay, which allows the driver or passenger to initiate CarPlay while leaving their iPhone in their pocket, purse or bag.
-How many times have you started driving and realized you’re sitting on your phone or it is in the bottom of your bag that you can’t reach?
+How many times have you started driving and realized you’re sitting on your phone, or it is in the bottom of your bag that you can’t reach?

 2021 Nissan Rogue

 A couple of years ago, wireless smartphone chargers were the new, fancy thing.
 Now, they’re rapidly becoming something the consumer expects.
 I love being able to lay my phone down on the charger without fiddling with a cord.
 I have an Otterbox, and my phone was able to charge in its case.
-There’s also both USB Type-C and Type-A charging ports in the center console, so you’ve got options.
+There are also both USB Type-C and Type-A charging ports in the center console, so you’ve got options.

-I really loved the one-touch fold down seats that can be configured to carry whatever you need to carry and the motion activated liftgate.
+I really loved the one-touch fold-down seats that can be configured to carry whatever you need to carry and the motion-activated liftgate.
 If you need to change up the configuration to load something or to get groceries or other cargo into your car, there’s not a lot of messing around to get it done.

 Related: The 2021 Acura MDX: The Luxury 3-Row SUV You’ll Need to Hear to Believe